Cash Isa limits set to be left untouched at next week’s Mansion House speech

 Speculation had been mounting that plans to cut the annual tax-free cash Isa allowance could be announced in Chancellor Rachel Reeves’s Mansion House speech on July 15.

-But the PA news agency understands that Ms Reeves will instead focus on new plans to provide consumers with the information and support they need to invest.
+Ms Reeves is expected to instead focus on new plans to provide consumers with the information and support they need to invest.

 Harriet Guevara, chief savings officer at Nottingham Building Society, said: “This is positive news for savers and for lenders.